AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 ## Step 4.
 Moving Files From Client to Server

-To move files from the client onto the server, a scp (shell copy) command must be run from the client terminal.
+To move files from the client onto the server, a scp (shell copy) command must be run from the client's terminal.
 In VScode, create a file called WhereAmI.java with the following content:

 class WhereAmI {
     public static void main(String[] args) {